rishabhprasad/ENSE375GroupA/Project 3/KadenGoski.md

 **ENSE 375 - Project Step 3- Continuous Integration**
 Kaden Goski - 200392031 - March 15, 2021

-By far the most stressful and difficult part of this project step was getting Jenkins setup with a Maven Pipeline. **We had major issues with the pipeline script syntax and code.
-This will be covered in our team summary.**
+By far the most stressful and difficult part of this project step was getting Jenkins setup with a Maven Pipeline. **We ran into major syntax issues with the pipeline script syntax and code.
+It turns out that this was rather simple to solve and it was all down to our lack of experience.
+Once we understood how to write the scripts it was smooth sailing.**

 Implementation and Test Cases
 --------------------------------------------------------